Gigi Hadid: 2017–present: Further recognition and brand collaborations

 Hadid started off the Spring/Summer campaign season starring in Fendi and Moschino campaigns.
 She also was the face of the S/S 2017 campaign for Max Mara accessories, Stuart Weitzman and DSQUARED2.
 The second Tommy Hilfiger and Hadid ready-to-wear collection was presented in February 2017 for the Spring season.
 She was the photographer of the Versus (Versace) Spring/Summer 2017 campaign which featured her then-boyfriend, singer Zayn Malik, and model Adwoa Aboah.
 She also photographed a special summer edition of V Magazine titled Gigi's Journal, which featured Polaroids of fashion industry colleagues, celebrities and close friends.

 She was featured on four March 2017 Vogue covers: American, British, Chinese, and the inaugural edition of Vogue Arabia.
 She also appeared on the covers for CR Fashion Book (Spring/Summer 2017), Jolie (April 2017) and The Daily (Spring 2017).
 She featured on the May 2017 covers for the Dutch editions of Vogue, Cosmopolitan and Glamour as well as the June/July 2017 cover of American Harper's Bazaar.
 She has starred in editorials for American Vogue (April 2017) and LOVE Magazine (Spring/Summer 2017).

 She scored her second American Vogue cover in August 2017, sharing it with her then-boyfriend, Zayn Malik.
+The third Tommy Hilfiger and Hadid collection was presented in September 2017.
 During Fall/Winter 2017 Fashion Month in New York, Milan and Paris, she opened the shows for Jeremy Scott, Anna Sui, Versus (Versace), Alberta Ferretti, Missoni, H&M and Balmain; and closed the shows for Isabel Marant, Moschino, Max Mara and Anna Sui.
 She also released the first season of two new collaborations with Vogue Eyewear and Messika Jewelry.
 At the Daily Front Row's third annual Fashion Los Angeles Awards, she was honored for the Best Design Debut for her collection with Tommy Hilfiger.
 She ended 2017 by being named one of Glamour's Women of the Year, alongside Nicole Kidman, Solange Knowles, Muzoon Almellehan and others.